OWASP/owasp-mastg/Document/0x05d-Testing-Data-Storage.md

 - Make sure that the app is using the Android KeyStore and Cipher mechanisms to securely store encrypted information on the device.
 Look for the patterns `AndroidKeystore`, `import java.security.KeyStore`, `import javax.crypto.Cipher`, `import java.security.SecureRandom`, and corresponding usages.
 - Use the `store(OutputStream stream, char[] password)` function to store the KeyStore to disk with a password.
 Make sure that the password is provided by the user, not hard-coded.

+#### Key Use Authorizations

+To mitigate unauthorized use of keys on the Android device, Android KeyStore lets apps specify authorized uses of their keys when generating or importing the keys.
+Once made, authorizations cannot be changed.

+Another API offered by Android is the `KeyChain`, which provides access to private keys and their corresponding certificate chains in credential storage, which is often not used due to the interaction necessary and the shared nature of the Keychain.
+See the [Developer Documentation](https://developer.android.com/reference/android/security/KeyChain "Keychain") for more details.

+A slightly less secure way of storing encryption keys, is in the SharedPreferences of Android.
+When [SharedPreferences](https://developer.android.com/reference/android/content/SharedPreferences.html "Android SharedPreference API") are initialized in [MODE_PRIVATE](https://developer.android.com/reference/android/content/Context.html#MODE_PRIVATE "MODE_PRIVATE"), the file is only readable by the application that created it.
+However, on rooted devices any other application with root access can simply read the SharedPreference file of other apps, it does not matter whether `MODE_PRIVATE` has been used or not.
+This is not the case for the AndroidKeyStore.
+Since AndroidKeyStore access is managed on kernel level, which needs considerably more work and skill to bypass without the AndroidKeyStore clearing or destroying the keys.

+The last three options are to use hardcoded encryption keys in the source code, having a predictable key derivation function based on stable attributes, and storing generated keys in public places like `/sdcard/`.
+Obviously, hardcoded encryption keys are not the way to go.
+This means every instance of the application uses the same encryption key.
+An attacker needs only to do the work once, to extract the key from the source code - whether stored natively or in Java/Kotlin.
+Consequently, an attacker can decrypt any other data which was encrypted by the application.
+Next, when you have a predictable key derivation function based on identifiers which are accessible to other applications, the attacker only needs to find the KDF and apply it to the device in order to find the key.
+Lastly, storing encryption keys publicly also is highly discouraged as other applications can have permission to read the public partition and steal the keys.

 ##### Third Party libraries